kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 * Native and managed use the same event representation
 * The structure of native events is still the same
 * Events still come in as a chunk of raw memory passed on directly from native
+* The event stream can still be listened to and the InputEventPtr wrapper shields from most low-level details but close-up work with events requires unsafe code now
 * There is only one event queue and it sits in native
 * There are no C# event objects anymore
 * There is no routing of events; InputManager processes events in a (more or less) tight loop (jobifyable)